Manilva: History

 Manilva's strategic position, close to the entrance to the Mediterranean, has resulted in a long history of settlement in the area going back to the Stone Age.
 In recent years traces of these early settlers have been found in caves in the Sierra Utrera, a ridge of limestone which runs behind the town.
 There is also a historically important Bronze Age hill fort which is currently the subject of a programme of excavations by experts from across Europe.

-It was during the Roman period, though, that the area first enjoyed prominence, as it was the site of a thriving fish processing industry, which exported products, including the highly prized Garum paste (a kind of “Gentleman’s Relish”) which was in much demand back in Rome.
+It was during the Roman period, though, that the area first enjoyed prominence, as it was the site of a thriving fish processing industry, which exported products, including the highly prized Garum paste (a kind of "Gentleman's Relish") which was in much demand back in Rome.
 Remains of the factory, a villa and bathhouse can be found today in Castillo de la Duquesa, one of Manilva's coastal villages.

 It was in the 16th century that the town of Manilva itself was founded, although a part of the neighbouring municipality of Casares, it gained its independence in 1795 and has grown ever since.
 For many years the chief industries were fishing, agriculture and viticulture.
 Manilva's vineyards are famous for their moscatel grapes, used for the production of raisins and fine wines.

 Since the 1970s, when the Marina and golf course were built, tourism has been added to this list, and in recent years Manilva has enjoyed the status of one of the Costa del Sol's fastest developing municipalities, with almost a trebling of the resident population in the last 10 years.

 Another area of development has been the business sector, with the establishment of an industrial estate just a few hundred metres from the Manilva exit to the A7 motorway, there are also literally hundreds of shops and office units available thanks to the construction boom of recent years.

+Real Estate

+Manilva is recognised for its stable and high-value property market, attracting international buyers seeking luxury villas, golf-front estates, and marina residences.
+Despite fluctuations in nearby Costa del Sol areas, premium real estate in Manilva has historically shown strong resilience.

+Rhead Estates, a local real-estate agency, specialises in luxury villas for sale throughout Manilva.